LeifBloomquist/LaunchpadXPurePerformance/README.md

 ## Launchpad X Pure Performance
-A minimalist FL Studio script for focused Performance Mode on the Launchpad X!
+A minimalist FL Studio script for focused Performance Mode on the Launchpad X, with customizable themes!

 ## Installation
 1. Download the ZIP and extract it to the following folder: